BIGJRA/BIGJRA.github.io/reborn.md

 Give the medicine to Anna and she will feel better.
 Head outside.

 **Relationship Point Choices:**
-- Talk to Shelly while Noel wants to battle you.
+- Talk to Shelly while Noel wants to battle you (+1 Shelly)

 We can talk to Noel to advance the plot, but we can actually use the second Herbal Extract we got right now to get a nice reward, so I'll take care of that now.